TeacherGaming/slate/source/includes/sdk_http.md

 `https://analyticsdata.teachergaming.com/api/validate?studentid=johndoe&classid=democlass&apikey=K8SaQRDsSFdFt5zFthTy`

 ## Playing Game (keep alive)
-Inform TGA that the user is currently logged in and playing.
+Inform TeacherGaming Desk that the user is currently logged in and playing.
 Send once every minute.
+If TeacherGaming Desk does not receive this request for 3 minutes it will deduce that the student has quit the game and log him out.

 ### HTTP Request
 #### URL